CyberNabbed/psychic-guide/README.md

 What is this?
 -------------
 This is a visual alerting tool for agents.
-It monitors a specific Outlook folder (like "Helpdesk Tickets") and displays a massive, flashing ASCII number on the screen representing the count of unread emails.
+It monitors a specific Outlook folder (like "Tickets") and displays a massive, flashing ASCII number on the screen representing the count of unread emails.

 It is designed to be running on a secondary monitor to alert the team when